chartmann1590/Business-Simulator/README.md

   - Floor-by-floor navigation
   - Room detail modals
 - **Communications**: Email and chat message hub with filtering
+- **Tasks**: View all tasks across projects with filtering and detailed task information
+- **Notifications**: Real-time notifications for reviews, raises, terminations, and other events
+- **Boardroom**: Strategic discussions and decision-making sessions

 All views update in real-time as the simulation runs via WebSocket.